d3p1/docker-magento/README.md

 -- *How PHP CLI cron Magento platform script works*
--- *How to use Dev Containers and Xdebug in development environment* -- *How to enable `cron` and `cli` container using the `COMPOSE_PROFILE` environment variable*
+-- *How to use Dev Containers and Xdebug in development environment* -- *How to enable `cron` and `cli` container using the `COMPOSE_PROFILE` environment variable* -- *How Docker Compose files and profiles are used differently to extend infra*

 ## Changelog